GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 - Your system may not have `ll` aliased by default.
 This is the case on the GPSC.
 - `type` will determine if a command is an `alias` that has been set
 - `alias` can be used to shortcut commands to simpler or alternate commands
-  - `alias --help` gives info and only one option
+  - `man alias` gives info and only one option
   - Use this by indicating `alias name_of_alias="command being aliased"`
   - Use **caution** if you want to alias any commands, these will only be temporary and must be set each time you login
     - A good example is using `alias` to make a command safer - like `alias rm="rm -Iv"`